-Halt the effects of aging with a facelift in Cancun - and book your surgery through Medical Departures to ensure you're seen to by an experienced specialist without paying more than you should.
+Halt the effects of aging with a facelift in Cancun.
+Book your surgery through Medical Departures to ensure you're seen to by an experienced specialist without paying more than you should.

-Our faces tell a story and stresses and lifestyle factors can all be etched into our skin, contributing to deepening lines, drooping mouths and sagging jawlines.
-Genetics also play a part - some people just seem to age more gracefully than others – but it can be disheartening to see a reflection in the mirror that doesn’t resemble how you feel inside.
+Our faces tell a story: stresses and lifestyle factors can all be etched into our skin, contributing to deepening lines, drooping mouths and sagging jawlines.
+Genetics also plays a part—some people just seem to age more gracefully than others and it can be disheartening to see a reflection in the mirror that doesn’t resemble how you feel inside.

-A facelift is not necessarily for everyone – and certainly the younger you are there are other options that may be more suitable for your age.
-The best candidates tend to be between 40 and 60, whose faces and necks have begun to sag, but who still have some elasticity in their skin, but they can be done successfully on older people in their 70’s and beyond.
+A facelift is not necessarily for everyone, and certainly the younger you are you will want to consider options more suitable for your age.
+The best candidates tend to be between 40 and 60, whose faces and necks have begun to sag, but who still have some elasticity in their skin.
+Facelifts can be done successfully on people in their 70’s and beyond.

 Medical tourism throughout Mexico is increasing as more people not just from the United States and Canada, but from across the world, are looking for quality healthcare that they can afford.
 Investment is key to successful medical tourism and many of the popular facilities have invested heavily to offer patients exceptional quality as well as expertise they can rely on.
 If they didn’t, patients would soon stop coming.

 Internationally-accredited hospitals and surgeons who have trained overseas are some of the positives in traveling to Cancun for surgery.
 You're also likely to find surgeons are members of international professional organizations, such as the International Society of Aesthetic Plastic Surgeons.

 Cancun is also a big draw thanks to its status as a world-renowned holiday destination; people are familiar with its location, amenities and services.
 For the ultimate in relaxation in an affordable tropical setting, Cancun is hard to beat.